 Facebook launches tool to let users control data flow

-PARIS, France (AFP) —Facebook, under pressure to ramp up privacy rules across its platform, said yesterday it was rolling out a tool allowing users to control data that it receives from other apps and websites about their online activity.
+PARIS, France (AFP) — Facebook, under pressure to ramp up privacy rules across its platform, said on Tuesday it was rolling out a tool allowing users to control data that it receives from other apps and websites about their online activity.

 "This is another way to give people more transparency and control on Facebook," it said.